Office Hours

 UCSF Pending Proposal Report (8/2025)

-- The Pending Other Support eProposal report is an Excel report which lists pending proposals and is sortable by Key Personnel name, making it easier to identify and confirm proposals that should be included in Other Support documentation.
+- The Pending Other Support eProposal report is an Excel report listing pending proposals and is sortable by Key Personnel name, making it easier to identify and confirm proposals that should be included in Other Support documentation.

 PI Checklist